pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

 The code for `Dst_First_3a` looks the best of all, you can see it in [`e1.asm`]({{ site.REPO-E1-C }}/blob/c976a9f9d44345859ac6b4c4b81dc20527842575/e1.asm) in the repository.

 But the code still runs slowly.
-The optimisation did not help -- at least, not on its own.
+The optimisation has not helped -- at least, not on its own.

 Looking at the code again: loop unrolling
 -----------------------------------------

 The code for both `Dst_First_1a` and `Dst_First_3a` seems almost ideal.
-I can't rewrite the assembly version to be much faster; most likely, I can't make it faster at all.
+I can't rewrite the assembly version manually and make it much faster; most likely, I can't make it faster at all.

 Unless I unroll the loops.